 P.L.
 Travers, author of the childhood tale got the idea of Mary from her aunt Ellie (Name meaning great light/ El as in El Shaddai).
 Ellie, was a spinster who carried a carpetbag.
 When children came to stay, she gave them lessons in etiquette, suffered no-nonsense, and instructed them to “Spit spot into bed!”

 I want to share a wonderful comparison of the anointing and journey of Joseph and David and ask you to think about your own life.
 Joseph was given 4 coats.
 These had intricate meanings.
-David, too, was given articles including, a coat.
+David, too, was given articles, including a coat.
 David was anointed three times.
 Both Joseph and David experienced similar journeys concerning hatred, humility, crushing, and maturity in order to receive the final mantle and the oil once they were mature enough for their assignments and prepared for Leadership.
 What comparisons can we learn from their journeys, and how can this pattern guide us in our own lives?
-Anointing is a symbol that indicates authority that is given to a person.
+An anointing is a symbol that indicates authority given to a person.
 Each time David was anointed, his measure of authority increased.
 When he was to receive a new measure of authority, he was anointed again.
-Each time Joseph was given a new coat, his measure of testing and learning increased until he was wise enough to save a people during famine.
+Each time Joseph was given a new coat, his measure of testing and learning increased until he was wise enough to save a people during a famine.